artefactual-labs/enduro/website/content/en/docs/installation/_index.md

 ### Temporal

 Temporal is the orchestration engine.
-There are [multiple ways to run a Temporal Cluster](temporal-clusters).
-Our standard configuration uses an [Ansible role](temporal-ansible-role) to deploy both Enduro and Temporal on a remote server.
+There are [multiple ways to run a Temporal Cluster].
+Our standard configuration uses an [Ansible role] to deploy both Enduro and Temporal on a remote server.

 More on this topic can be found at the official [Temporal Cluster deployment guide](temporal-deployment).